matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 Device S receives a response over the insecure rendezvous session by polling with `GET` requests, potentially from Device G.

-It decrypts (and authenticates) it using the previously computed encryption key, which will succeed provided the message was indeed sent by Device G. It then verifies the plaintext matches `MATRIX_QR_CODE_LOGIN_OK`, failing otherwise.
+It decrypts (and authenticates) it using the previously computed encryption key, which will succeed provided the payload was indeed sent by Device G. It then verifies the plaintext matches `MATRIX_QR_CODE_LOGIN_OK`, failing otherwise.

 ```